SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 In a few cases, however,
-it is clear from a program's structure that an optional will *always* has a value, once its value is first set.
+it is clear from a program's structure that an optional will *always* has a value, after that value is first set.
 In these cases, it is useful to remove the need to check and unwrap the optional's value every time it is accessed, because it can confidently be assumed to have a value all of the time.